What to Do if You Can’t Afford Car Insurance

 When to Consider Pay-Per-Mile Car Insurance

-If you don’t drive often, pay-per-mile or behavior-based car insurance may be more affordable than traditional policies.
-However, to save with pay-per-mile insurers like Metromile, you must drive less than 26 miles per week.
+If you don't drive often, pay-per-mile or behavior-based car insurance is more affordable than traditional policies.
+To save with pay-per-mile insurers like Metromile, you must drive less than 26 miles per week.

 Here are three types of pay-per-mile insurance: